Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousInfant/rescueBreathingInfant.md

 - Count the pulse rate of the infant for one full minute.
 - Infants generally have higher pulse rates than adults.
 - They’re heart rates generally fall between 140 and 160 beats per minute, even at rest.
-- If the infant does not have a pulse, GO TO
+- If the infant does not have a pulse:

 [Go to CPR](/instructions/3/1/7)